awslabs/aws-cloudfront-extensions/docs/security/deploy/README.en.md

 ![Config Logging](/images/config_waf_log.png?width=50pc)

 ## AWS Shield Deployment
-In AWS Lambda console, update the `ShieldAdvancedLambda` function with the ARN of the Juice Shop CloudFront distribution.
+In the AWS Lambda console, update the `ShieldAdvancedLambda` function with the ARN of the Juice Shop CloudFront distribution.

 1) Open the Amazon CloudFront console
 2) Select your Juice Shop web application's distribution and copy the ARN in the General tab
 ![Juice Shop ARN](/images/juice_shop_arn.png?width=50pc)
 3) Open the Amazon Lambda console, on the Functions list, open the `ShieldAdvancedLambda` Lambda function, click the Lambda item in the Designer and open the shield-protection.py source code in the 'Function code', replace the `CloudFrontARN` variable in line 31 with the copied ARN.
 ![Replace ARN](/images/replace_arn.png?width=50pc)
-4) Click Deploy button until you see the 'Changes deployed' notice, then click Test button to launch the function with the default testing event, after testing, you wil see the successed execution result in the summary.
+4) Click the Deploy button until you see the 'Changes deployed' notice, then click the Test button to launch the function with the default testing event, after testing, you will see the success execution result in the summary.

 So far, the deployment of AWF WAF and Shield has been finished and associated with the Juice Shop CloudFront distribution.
-Let's start testing in the [next step](/security/testing/readme/).
+Let's start testing in the [next step](/security/rule-testing/readme/).